mickster77/electric-propulsion-training/index.md

-# Electric Propulsion Training Sources

-This page is a resource for NAVSEA engineers looking to develop the requisite knowledge and skills to understand, manage, and maintain projects involving electric propulsion or adjacent equipment.
-Commentary and opinions provided are mine.

 ## Recommended Reading/Consumption List
 ### [Walter Lewin's 8.02 (Electricity and Magnetism) Lectures](https://www.youtube.com/playlist?list=PLyQSN7X0ro2314mKyUiOILaOC2hk6Pc3j)
 >Walter Lewin's 8.02 video lectures are a series of engaging and visually rich physics lectures that cover the fundamental principles of electromagnetism, taught by the charismatic and energetic physicist, Walter Lewin.